 - Cross-cultural: it welcomes the gifts of different cultures and denominational traditions

 Students are invited to celebrate God in worship every Wednesday at noon in the Atrium.
-Join faculty, staff, and students for a 40-minute service to encourage and challenge you as you live out your faith.
+Join us for a 40-minute service to encourage and challenge you as you live out your faith.

 Each week, a variety of people help us worship, whether through planning, running PowerPoint, reading scripture, leading worship, speaking, or participating in a drama.
 There are many ways students can be involved, whether you are a behind-the-scenes type of person or an up-front person.
 Students can commit for the entire year or one week.